aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 type: docs
 weight: 10
 url: /cpp/picture-frame/
+keywords: "Add picture frame, create picture frame, StretchOff property, picture frame formatting, picture frame properties, PowerPoint presentation, C++, CPP, Aspose.Slides for C++"
+description: "Add picture frame to PowerPoint presentation in C++"
 ---

-## **Create Picture Frame**
-Picture frame is also one of the shapes offered by Aspose.Slides for C++.
-Adding picture frame to a slide is bit trickier than simple shapes.
+A picture is a shape that contains an image—it is like a picture in a frame.

+You can add an image to a slide through a picture frame.
+This way, you get to format the image by formatting the picture frame.

 {{% alert  title="Tip" color="primary" %}}